 Murals on the walls in the Church of St. Ambrose of Optina near St. Petersburg (Russia) in the village of Polyany.
 The 1300 sq. m. painting has various Gospel and Biblical themes.
 The painting was created from 2010 to 2013.
 The Church of the Russian Orthodox Church, operating.

 From 2011 to 2014, I worked on creating a mural of the Orthodox Church of St. Ambrose of Optina near St. Petersburg.
 This temple is located 100 km from St. Petersburg in the most beautiful natural landscape places - around beautiful azure lakes, meadows, and forests.
 This temple belongs to the famous Russian Orthodox monastery “Optina Pustin", which has its centuries-old history.
 But the temple itself is new, it was erected in the early 21st century, although the type of architecture of the temple is quite canonical for the Orthodox Church.

 During the entire period of work and preparation for it, I received a huge experience of spiritual communication and immersion in thoughts about life and prayer.
-This was a very important experience in my life and my work, and I use this experience now.
+This was a very important experience in my life and my work, and I have been using this experience ever since.

 Services have been held in the Church since 2015.
-And the paintings became very famous, pilgrims and tourists from all over the world come to the Church
+And the paintings became very famous.
+Pilgrims and tourists from all over the world come to the Church to see them."